 (A more at-length version with voice-over instruction will go on my YouTube channel when the dogs aren’t barking, which of course is why I’m putting sound-reducing drywall in the office and garage, ha!)
 More notes:

 - You’ll see me being a little lazy here, because I didn’t bother to come up with a way to duplicate my cuts.
 The end result is that I measured out each piece separately, making the whole measuring + cutting process take longer.
 Funny how I immediately pay for that laziness, right?

 - Another lazy move is that I didn’t adjust my bevel (side to side angle) when I needed a bevel cut from my plans; instead, I chopped down on the side of the 2×4 as a miter cut.
 While it worked out fine since I was cutting only 6°, I still recommend not doing it this way if you want things to line up perfectly; my miters are never perfect!

-For full downloadable plans, click here to grab them from my Woodworking Plans Library.
+For full downloadable plans and dimensions, click here to grab them from my Woodworking Plans Library.
 Let’s get on to the tutorial!

-My Front Porch Firewood Stand: Step by Step
+My Front Porch Firewood Storage Rack: Step by Step

-*I didn’t use wood glue, but I recommend it because it makes the build stronger and less likely to wiggle as much (with just screws, there’s definitely some flex if moving the rack, but not that big of a deal to me so I’m not worrying about it).
+*I didn’t use wood glue, but I recommend it because it makes the build stronger and less likely to wiggle as much (with only screws/hardware, there’s definitely some flex if moving the rack, but not that big of a deal to me so I’m not worrying about it).

 - 4 – 28-1/4″ with 6° bevel (vertical sides)